 39. Yellowstone, WY

-We’ve been to Yellowstone three times and we could keep going back every year.
-There’s so much to see and do, and the different seasons provide completely contrasting experiences.
+We’ve been to Yellowstone National Park twice and we could keep going back every year.
+There’s just so much to see and do, and the different seasons provide completely contrasting experiences.
 We could list a dozen photo spots, but at a push we’d say Artist Point, Grand Prismatic Spring Overlook and Morning Glory Pool are our favorites.
 You’ll definitely need backup batteries and SD cards for your camera.

 40. Zion, UT

 What comes to mind when you hear Zion National Park?
-We’re betting it’s hiking trails, and you’d be right to do so because hikes there are out of this world.
-But Zion is also exceptionally photogenic, so don’t forget your camera!
-Our favorite photo spots include Zion Canyon Overlook summit, Canyon Junction Bridge and Angels Landing summit at sunrise (yes, we did summit for sunrise!).
+We’re betting it’s hiking trails, and you’d be right to do so because Zion’s hikes are out of this world.
+But the park is also exceptionally photogenic, so don’t forget your camera!
+Our favorite photo spots include Canyon Overlook summit, Canyon Junction Bridge and Angels Landing summit at sunrise (yes, we did summit for sunrise!).

 Interested in photography?
 Head over to our travel photography page to see more from us.

-We hope this inspires you to get out and explore more of the US with your camera!
+We hope our guide inspires you to get out and explore more of the US with your camera!

 Don’t forget you can buy many of the photos in this guide in our travel prints shop, and please let us know if you have any questions in the comments below.